schaubey1/Weather-WebApp/README.md

-# Weather WebApp with Datadog event creation.
+# Weather WebApp with Datadog event creation

 Dependencies:
   - Flask (Any version)